- Download our Moving to Washington DC Guide (PDF)

-People moving to Washington DC are sure to have queries and concerns about their soon-to-be new home.
+People moving to Washington, DC, will surely have queries and concerns about their soon-to-be new home.
 That's why we've answered some of the most frequently asked questions about life in the US capital.

-How do I find cheap accommodation in Washingon DC?
+How do I find cheap accommodation in Washington, DC?

 Although the cost of renting property is very high in DC, it can also be easier to find affordable short-term rentals at certain times of the year.
 There's a large student population in DC that usually vacates for the summer.
 Sub-letting apartments over university holidays is a cheap means of first renting apartments in the city.
 Universities also often rent out unused student housing during the summer months.

 Alternatively, choosing to live outside of the city centre will decrease accommodation prices.
 Towns on the border of Virginia and Maryland are also an option for those working in DC but looking for cheaper rentals and don't mind a lengthy commute.